 Try to take action and contact a lawyer as soon as possible.
 The sooner you can get help, the better.
 An experienced Rochester employment lawyer can proactively give you advice, but there’s also a statute of limitations on unlawful termination lawsuits.
 In most cases, you have 180 days from the date of your termination to file a lawsuit based on discrimination charges against your employer.

 While there are plenty of steps you can take, there are also some steps you should never take.
 Whatever you do, don’t retaliate yourself.
 Avoid publicly shaming or criticizing your employer.
 It’s also advisable to be careful with who you discuss the situation with.

 If you can’t sue for wrongful termination, you may be able to file an emotional distress lawsuit.
 This is usually reserved for instances where an employee believes that the actions taken by a company or management have caused the employee to experience feelings of fear, embarrassment, shame, PTSD, or depression.
 These cases, however, are not easily won.
 If you intend to file an emotional distress lawsuit, be prepared to have significant evidence that the employer acted with intention and caused serious emotional harm.
 It should also be noted that emotional distress lawsuits are not a possibility in every state.

-If you believe that you have been the victim of unlawful termination and wish to learn more about your rights, contact attorney Michelle Cimino of The Cimino Law Firm for a free consultation.
+If you believe that you have been the victim of unlawful termination and wish to learn more about your rights, contact attorney Michelle Cimino of The Cimino Law Firm for a confidential consultation.
 We have over 20 years of experience helping people file, and win, unlawful termination claims.